noarche/gallery/README.md

 Everything will be automatically generated on first run.
 (Album name will be the same as directory name.)

+You do not need web host to view on your own computer.
+Simply add a shortcut to index.html to your desktop.

-If you do not have a web host or software installed go to the directory where index.html is located and open in terminal
+If you do not have a web host or software installed and want to view from another machine go to the directory where index.html is located and open in terminal

 use command `python3 -m http.server 8080` or `python -m http.server 8080` to start web hosting on port 8080 (http://localhost:8080) with python.